Willoughby Wallace Hooper: Controversies

 Around 1878, Hooper had taken a series of arranged photographs showing emaciated bodies of men, women and children, who were among the millions of victims of the Madras Famine.
 Having been published in Britain under the title Secundarabad, and with captions such as "Deserving Objects of Gratuitous Relief", they were caricatured by the satirical magazine Punch, criticizing Hooper for not having given any help to the people he was about to depict.
 In 2021, articles in the journal History of Photography and the Indian magazine Scroll.in, cited these pictorial documents of atrocities as historical examples for questions about the photographer's ethical responsibility and their effects on the general public.

 Some of his pictures showing the execution of Burmese prisoners became notable for the investigation following allegations that Hooper had them treated cruelly and inhumanely by delaying the firing squad for the time necessary to take the photographs.
 The subsequent court of inquiry concluded that he had behaved in a “callous and indecorous” way, and his pay was temporarily reduced.
-Shortly afterwards, the affair also raised issues of the ethical role of the photographer in documenting human suffering and the conduct of the British military during a colonial war.
+Shortly afterwards, the affair also raised issues over the ethical role of the photographer in documenting human suffering and the moral justification of carrying out executions against "a conquered people".

 In a more general sense, contemporary art historian Ariella Aïsha Azoulay wrote in her article The Captive Photograph: "Photographs taken under circumstances of violence are not reducible to what is recorded in them, since the violence that enabled their creation does not disappear after the camera’s shutter clicks."